AEM7130/class-repo/README.md

   - Analytically develop the model, provide proofs for theoretical results if there are any.
   - Describe how you solve or estimate the model.
   - If possible, have preliminary results.
-2. Expand an existing paper by bringing in machine learning techniques or advanced numerical techniques (i.e. not just adding MORE fixed effects).
+2. Expand an existing paper by bringing in advanced numerical techniques (i.e. not just adding MORE fixed effects).
 This can be your own paper (e.g. your current second year paper in progress), or an existing published paper where reproduction data and code are available online.
 AEA maintains a repository of data and code for all papers published in AEA journals [here](https://www.openicpsr.org/openicpsr/search/aea/studies).
 The paper should:
   - Briefly summarize the existing paper.
   - Describe the new techniques or data your are bringing to the table in detail.
   - Have preliminary results.